Los Angeles Harassment Attorneys

 Discrimination can take many forms, with one of the most common being harassment.
-Harassment is any unwelcome conduct directed at another individual, usually on the basis of race, skin color, sex, sexual orientation, age, disability, or other factor of a person’s identity.
+Harassment is any unwelcome conduct directed at another individual, usually on the basis of race, skin color, sex, sexual orientation, age, ADA status, or other factor of a person’s identity.
 Harassment is a common form of workplace discrimination, and the Equal Employment Opportunity Commission (EEOC) has strict rules governing workplace fairness.